 - 1. Goals: should be in accordance with the goals for HEOP as established by SED which are: - a.
-To enroll the most educationally and economically disadvantaged HEOP eligible students in competitive programs of study (e.g. nursing, engineering).
-All majors (restricted or otherwise - including those with additional costs) offered by the IHE to general admit students must be available to HEOP students.
-(2 pages max) - b.
-To provide the necessary training and supportive services that assist HEOP students in succeeding academically.
-(2 pages max) - c.
-To engage and retain HEOP students to graduation and assist them in pursuing postgraduate academic and/or employment opportunities.
-(2 pages max) - 2.
+To enroll the most educationally and economically disadvantaged HEOP eligible students in competitive programs of study (e.g., nursing, engineering).
+All majors (restricted or otherwise - including those with additional costs) offered by the IHE to general admit students must be available to HEOP students. - b.
+To provide the necessary training and supportive services that assist HEOP students in succeeding academically. - c.
+To engage and retain HEOP students to graduation and assist them in pursuing postgraduate academic and/or employment opportunities. - 2.
 Objectives: should be clear (use Specific, Measurable, Achievable, Relevant, and Time-Bound [SMART]) objectives that are directly related to achieving the goals. - a.
 Describe the program objectives that are unique to your IHE. - b.
-Describe outcome objectives (benefits to the IHE community and HEOP students). - F. Methods ("How" Section): (2 pages max) 5 points
+Describe outcome objectives (benefits to the IHE community and HEOP students).

+G. Methods ("How" Section): (2 pages max) 5 points

-How does the institution plan on achieving the stated goals and objectives?
+How does the institution plan to achieve the stated goals and objectives?

-- G. Recruitment and Admissions: (4 pages max) 8 points - 1.
-Population
+H. Recruitment and Admissions: (4 pages max) 8 points

+1. Population

 - a.
-State how many students the institution is looking to support each year of the HEOP cycle. - Describe the specific characteristics (economic, educational i.e. high-needs high schools, geographic location) of the pool of potential HEOP eligible students from which the IHE intends to draw applicants. - c.
-Describe the program and services available on campus for serving underrepresented populations such as low income, first-generation students and in need of academic support. - 2.
-Recruitment and Admissions strategies - a.
+State how many students the institution is looking to support each year of the HEOP cycle. - b.
+Describe the specific characteristics (economic, educational i.e., high-needs high schools, geographic location) of the pool of potential HEOP eligible students from which the IHE intends to draw applicants. - c.
+Describe the program and services available on campus for serving underrepresented populations such as low income, first-generation students and in need of academic support.

+2. Recruitment and Admissions strategies

+- a.
 Discuss the strategy the IHE uses to recruit HEOP students. - b.
 Discuss the recruitment and admissions processes for HEOP students. - c.
 Explain how the IHE will narrow down the initial pool to accept, admit and enroll students into HEOP. - d.
-Provide a HEOP admissions timetable for 2019-2020 that includes: - i.
+Provide a HEOP admissions timetable for 2024-2029 that includes: - i.
 Recruitment - ii.
 Selection - iii.
 Acceptance letter - iv.
+Cut-off dates

-Cut-off dates - 3.
-Selection Criteria - Provide a chart that shows the admissions criteria for regular admit students and for HEOP students.
+3. Selection Criteria

+- a.
+Provide a chart that shows the admissions criteria for regular admit students and for HEOP students.
 If applicable, include: - i.
-Test scores (e.g. SAT, ACT, Regents Exams) - ii.
-High School average/GPA

-- iii.
-Class Rank

-- iv.
-Diploma type (e.g. Regents diploma, GED/TASC)

-- v.
-Pre-testing

-- vi.
-Attendance in a High Needs High School

-- vii.
-Any other quantifiable criteria used

-- b.
-Provide a description of the qualitative criteria (e.g. letters of recommendation, personal interviews, et cetera) used for both groups of students.

-H. HEOP Summer Program: (4 pages max) 10 points
+Test scores (e.g., SAT, ACT, Regents Exams) - ii.
+High School average/GPA - iii.
+Class Rank - iv.
+Diploma type (e.g., Regents diploma, GED/TASC) - v.
+Pre-testing - vi.
+Attendance in a high schools designated as a Comprehensive Support Improvement (CSI) or Targeted Support Improvement (TSI) school or Additional Targeted Support and Improvement Schools (ATSI) - vii.
+Any other quantifiable criteria used - b.
+Provide a description of the qualitative criteria (e.g., letters of recommendation, personal interviews, et cetera) used for both groups of students. - I. HEOP Summer Program: (4 pages max) 10 points